 What you can expect

-During an oral cancer screening exam, Dr. Irina looks over the inside of your mouth to check for red or white patches or mouth sores.
-Using gloved hands, she also feels the tissues in your mouth to check for lumps or other abnormalities.
+During an oral cancer screening exam, Dr. Irina will look over the inside of your mouth to check for red or white patches or mouth sores.
+Using gloved hands, she also will feel the tissues in your mouth to check for lumps or other abnormalities.

 Results